 - Cut soft fruits and veggies with a plastic knife

-- 6 tomatoes, preferably Roma (or 3 large tomatoes), washed and diced
+- 6 tomatoes, preferably Roma (or 3 large tomatoes), gently rubbed under cold running water and diced

-- ½ medium onion, washed and finely chopped
+- ½ medium onion, scrubbed with clean vegetable brush under running water and finely chopped

 - 1 clove garlic, finely minced